There’s plenty of data that shows the positive effects that result from the growing presence of women in the business world.

 • Celebrate women researchers discovering new knowledge

-There’s lots of opportunities to make a difference for yourself, your children, grandchildren, colleagues, and women everywhere in this list.
+Many opportunities exist for making a difference for yourself, your children, grandchildren, colleagues, and women everywhere in this list.

 I found it poignant and creepy that Carrie Fisher passed away on my birthday after suffering cardiac arrest.
 Heart disease is a silent killer of women.
 Why?
 Because we insist we’re just fine even when we aren’t.